-“Not a surprise considering her success and looks,” John said and just shrugged when Rodney looked her way.
+“Not a surprise considering her success and looks,” John said and just shrugged when Rodney looked his way.
 “I mean, women like her are used to getting exactly what they want when they want.
 I mean, I’m not trying to say she’s a…” He trailed off.
 “I don’t know what I’m saying.”

 “Jen’s used to getting what she wants,” Rodney agreed.
 “There’s an entitlement there that’s probably a mixture of her being a child prodigy and her physical appearance.
 She probably gets away with a lot because of her pretty, innocent-looking face and always has.
 I’m not immune to that.
 I let her get away with things, both personally and professionally, because of my attraction to her.”

 John didn’t verbally protest when Rodney took half of his muffin.
 “Have you eaten lunch?”

 “I figured I’d order a sandwich later,” Rodney said.
 “Not really all that hungry.”
 He shoved the last of the muffin into his mouth.
 “They have a pretty good turkey sandwich.”

 John nodded and glanced toward the counter.
 “Let’s wait for the line to go down.”
 He focused on Rodney, who was fiddling with his pen.
 “Or I can leave so you can work your brain?”

 “No.” Rodney set the pen aside.
 “Getting lost in my head right now is probably not a good idea, and I prefer your company over anyone else’s.”